Added 1.5.16 (Updated 6.10.17)

 The people of Makkah, the Quraysh, had turned the Ka’bah into a place of idol worship, and since people made pilgrimage there, this became part of their economy.
 When the Prophet Muhammad ﷺ came with a revelation saying to worship none but Allah, and especially when people started following him, the Quraysh objected.
 They did not want any competition for their way of life and the religion of their forefathers.
 More than that, they persecuted those early Muslims.
 They tortured, killed, lied about, and boycotted them.
 The boycott, in particular, went on for three years wherein the Muslims were cast out of their homes and were trapped in a valley.
 At a point, they resorted to eating leaves and camel skin.
 Eventually, the Muslims migrated north to al-Madinah (Yathrib) to escape that persecution.

 Ayah (sign, literally, and, here, akin to verse) 8:12, the second ayah mentioned in the question, was revealed when 1000 Quryashi fighters had come to al-Madinah and were descending on virtually the only 300 or so able-bodied Muslim men on the face of the earth.
-The ayah tells those Muslims in al-Madinah, in that situation, to fight and kill members of those specific Qurayshi warriors.
+The ayah tells Angels to fight those particular 1000 men coming to kill the Muslims in Badr near al-Madinah.
 It does not tell Muslims in general to kill non-Muslims in general.

 As for the first ayah, 4:101, the reference to "open enemies" relates specifically to disbelievers who fit the condition laid out in the second part of the same ayah, which says, "if you fear that those who disbelieve may disrupt (or attack) you."